PrajwalVandana/maestro-cli/readme.md

 `maestro` is a command-line tool to play songs (or any audio, really) in the terminal.

 ## Installation

-Download the wheel or tarball (wheel is usually better) from the `dist/` folder, then run
+First, make sure you have Python 3 and `pip` installed.
+Then run
 ```
-pip install PATH_TO_WHEEL
+pip install maestro-music
 ```

 Alternatively, you can build `maestro` yourself—download `setup.py`, `maestro.py`, `mac_presence.py`, `helpers.py`, and `icon.py` into the same EMPTY folder, then run
 ```
 pip install PATH_TO_FOLDER_THAT_HAS_SETUP_AND_MAESTRO
 ```

 **NOTE**: `pip install maestro` will NOT work, this downloads a totally unrelated package from PyPI.

 ### Known Installation Issues